sheumann/VNCviewGS/README.md

 Version History
 ---------------
+##### 1.0.1
+* Improved clipboard transfer routines, with support for non-ASCII characters
+* Improvements to help the display "catch up" when content is changing rapidly
+* Fix to avoid long pauses or hangs when closing the connection in some cases
+* Fix to ensure Marinetti resources are properly cleaned up in error cases

 ##### 1.0
 * Optimized raw pixel decoding routines
 * Raw pixels can be decoded and displayed incrementally while receiving data